 For our clients who book our tours that include visits to the Bracciano Castle, we reserve the private tour guide on behalf of our clients and take care of the details.

 For those who wish to self tour Bracciano Castle, here is a guideline to help you prepare for your visit.

-Entry tickets are 8.50 Euros per person (*).
+Entry tickets are approximately 8.50 Euros per person (* ticket prices can change without notice).
 You can ask the ticket office for a map to assist you on your exploration.

 However, it’s also possible to easily make your way through the castle by just following the signs.

 Soon after you enter, you will veer right and pass through the majestic archway that will lead you along an avenue towards the large medieval wooden entrance doors located on the tower at the far end of the imposing castle wall.